-Located in one of the most remote regions in all of Southern Africa, Serra Cafema Camp is an unexpected oasis of luxury that offers the traveler the gift of space, peace, and solitude amid the Namibian desert.
-Perched on the Kunene River and named for the mountains that overlook the area to the north, the camp is inspired by the pioneering spirit and contrasting biospheres of the region.
+Located in one of the most remote regions in all of Southern Africa, Serra Cafema Camp in Kaokoland, Namibia is an unexpected oasis of luxury that offers the traveler the gift of space, peace, and solitude amid the Namibian desert.
+Perched on the Kunene River and named for the mountains that overlook the area to the north, the luxury Namibia camp is inspired by the pioneering spirit and contrasting biospheres of the region.

 Please note: Serra Cafema will close for renovations December 6, 2016 through April 30, 2017.